La Nouvelle Athènes

-The Nouvelle Athènes was a café in the Place Pigalle in Paris, France.
-It was a meeting place for impressionist painters, including Matisse, Van Gogh and Degas.
-Degas painted L'Absinthe in this place.
+The Nouvelle Athènes, or Café de la Nouvelle-Athènes, was a café located at 66 Rue Pigalle in the Place Pigalle in the quartier Nouvelle Athènes, Paris, France.
+It was the setting for many Impressionist paintings, as a result of being the meeting place for painters, including Henri Matisse, Vincent van Gogh and Edgar Degas.

+History

+In 1874, a few artists met at the cafe to plan the first Impressionism painting exhibition.
+Degas painted L'Absinthe, modeled by Ellen Andrée, in this place.
 Another notable denizen was the eccentric composer Erik Satie, who played the piano in the cafe, and was there introduced to a fifteen-year-old Maurice Ravel by Ravel's father.

+After closure

 During the 1940s, the café was known as the Sphynx; it was a striptease club frequented by the Nazis and later by the Free French partisans.
-In the 1980s and 1990s, it was known as the New Moon, a rock venue where Mano Negra, the French Lovers, Noir Désir, Calvin Russel, the Naked Apes of Reason, Les Wampas, and many other groups performed.
+From the 1960s to the 1990s, it was known as the New Moon, first a lesbian cabaret, then a rock venue where Mano Negra, the French Lovers, Noir Désir, Calvin Russel, the Naked Apes of Reason, Les Wampas, and many other groups performed.

-The café building was destroyed by fire in 2004.
+The former café building was destroyed by fire in 2004 and demolished.